tusen-ai/SST/docs/CTRL_instructions.md

 ---

 ## Inference

+Here we take the vehicle class for example.

 ### Step 1: Use ImmortalTracker to generate tracking results in bin file format
 Similar to step 1 in training

-### Step 2 (Optional): Backtracing and Extension, specific information are specified in the extend_veh.yaml
+### Step 2 (Optional): Backtracing and Extension, specific information are specified in the extend.yaml
 This step is optional.
-Users could skip this step for quickly start.
-We will update relevant resources in near future.
+Users could skip this step for quickly start. ~~We will update relevant resources in near future.~~ `extend.yaml` has been updated.

-`python ./tools/ctrl/extend_tracks.py ./tools/ctrl/data_configs/extend_veh.yaml`
+`python ./tools/ctrl/extend_tracks.py ./tools/ctrl/data_configs/extend.yaml`

 ### Step 3: Generate track input for inference (bin file path and split need to be specified in fsd_base_vehicle.yaml)
 `python ./tools/ctrl/generate_track_input.py ./tools/ctrl/data_configs/fsd_base_vehicle.yaml --process 8`